 FUE Magazine brings surgeons the opportunity to present their research or procedures and patients can increase their awareness.
 Both are essential to encourage surgeon awareness and skill while also addressing the trend of subpar and/or exploitive results that patients face.
 This is not to make surgeons feel insecure or ostracized but, rather, to stay current on new developments and important conclusions.

 Europe was actually the first region to begin widely practicing FUE, then Asia, and then the US.
 Worldwide, this is entirely due to the medical students and practitioners who saw promise in the technique.
 One of the original researchers of contemporary FUE, Dr. Cole particularly has advocated for progressive changes within the industry.
 Standards, practices, and availability have changed since the early days of FUE.
 Once a developing method, FUE is now the most practiced option worldwide.

-FUE's ascendency results from an increase of surgeons with adequate training.
-However, many clinics are also offering the procedure for competitiveness' shake.
-There is nothing wrong with such an incentive, it encourages mastery of the technique as well, but many inadequate clinics are just attempting to profit off FUE's reputation.
+FUE’s ascendency results from an increase in surgeons with adequate training.
+However, many clinics are also offering the procedure for competitiveness shake.
+There is nothing wrong with such an incentive, it encourages mastery of the technique as well, but many inadequate clinics are just attempting to profit off FUE’s reputation.